MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Wait-Job.md

 ## DESCRIPTION

-The `Wait-Job` cmdlet waits for a job to be in a terminating state before it displays the command prompt.
+The `Wait-Job` cmdlet waits for a job to be in a terminating state before continuing execution.
 The terminating states are:

 - Completed
 - Failed